MFA-Informatik-AG/rak-wisblock-io-mbus/README.md

 	}

-Dies kann nützlich sein, um in Auslesepausen Strom zu sparen oder um den Wired M-BUS Adapter zurückzusetzen.
+This can be useful to save power during readout pauses or to reset the Wired M-BUS Adapter.

-Der Wired M-BUS Adapter kann direkt über die serielle Schnittstelle der MCU ausgelesen werden, z.B. mit dem RAK Wisblock 4631 und dem L&G E450 (Beispiel):
+The Wired M-BUS Adapter can be read out directly via the serial interface of the MCU, e.g. with the RAK Wisblock 4631 and the L&G E450 (example):

     Serial1.begin(2400, SERIAL_8E1);